-- Easy to use & intuitive syntax (Mocha and Chai are all there)
+Easy to use & intuitive syntax (Mocha and Chai are all there)

-- Wide range of selectors plus Cypress ‘built-in’ commands serves all requirement
+	- A wide range of selectors plus Cypress ‘built-in’ commands serves all requirement

 	What you may dislike in Cypress:

-- Structure is different to the other Selenium end to end tools, so in first place need to spend more time understanding.
+	- The structure is different from the other Selenium end-to-end tools, so in the first place need to spend more time understanding.

 	- Community: As Cypress is relatively new may find trouble getting answers

 	- No native event handling capabilities like files upload etc. & No cross-browsers testing.

-- No Page Object Model, It supports altogether different approach
+	- No Page Object Model supports an altogether different approach

 	Pros and Cons: Cypress vs. Selenium